-Dear Brethren: Greeting:
+Dear Brethren: Greetings:

 Here I come again to the dear readers of the Gem.
-In the last issue I reported from Niegua, Mo. where I was preaching a few nights for Bro.
-Allred From there I went to Little Vine church instead of Springfield as I intended.
-We enjoyed all-day services, the Lord's Supper, and feet washing.
-Preached six sermons and six souls claimed the Christ as their Savior.
+In the last issue I reported from Niangua, Mo. where I was preaching a few nights for Bro.
+Allred.
+From there I went to Little Vine church instead of to Springfield We enjoyed all-day as I intended. services, the Lord's Supper, and feet Preached six sermons. washing. and six souls claimed the Christ as their Savior.

-Then I went to Springfield, preached one sermon, there.
+Then I went to Springfield, preached one sermon there.
 I met Bro.
-T. C. Ferguson in Springfield and enjoyed a day traveling over the city with him.
-Was entertained by our dear brother, Eld.
-Walter George, pastor of the Springfield Church and, as I am a young minister myself, was surprised to find so many of them out in this country.
+T. C. Ferguson in Springfield and enjoyed a day traveling over the city with Was entertained by our dear brother, Eld.
+Walter George, pastor of the Springfield Church, and as I am a young minister myself, was surprised to find so many of them out in this country.

 Bro.
-Fergusen and I came by auto to Monett.
-Have been picking berries and preaching some here at our Macedonia Church.
+Ferguson and I came by berries and preaching some here at our Macedonia church.
 Was privileged to meet with our dear Bro.
-Winford Davis, pastor of this church, also Bro Allred.
+Winford Davis, the pastor of this church, also Bro.
+Allred.
 Witnessed one profession here.
-We are picking berries for Bro.
-Irvin Davis, a brother of Eld.
+We are picking berries for Bro, Irvin Davis, a brother of Eld.
 Winford Davis.
 He and his wife took Bro.
-Ferguson and me to our Verdella Church in Barton County up near Liberal, Mo., about one hundred miles from here.
-We surely enjoyed ourselves fine.
-We made the trip back home after services Sunday night, and it rained on us all the way back.
-Arrived here at 1:30 a.m.
+Ferguson and me to our Verdella Church in Barton one hundred miles from here.
+We surely enjoyed ourselves fine. made the trip back home after services Sunday night, and it rained on us all the way back, Arrived here at 1:30 a. m.
 We were certainly glad to meet the dear brothers and sisters at that place.

-We are planning to leave here for our South Picher Church Saturday, June 9th, and be with them over Sunday, possibly hold a few nights meeting for them.
+We are planning to leave here for our South Picher Church Saturday June 9th, and be with them over Sunday, possibly hold a few nights meeting for them.
 Bro.
 Ferguson and I are together at present.
 I was converted under his preaching, and sure enjoy his company.

 I must say I am sure proud of our paper and would like for all the brethren to subscribe for it.
-I don't believe you will ever be able to find any more good reading for one dollar than can be found in the Geme
+I don't believe you will ever be able to find any more good reading for one dollar than can be found in the Gem.

 May God bless all.
-Yours in the Master's cause,-Eld.
-Mike Cleaver, State Evangelist, Mill Creek, Mo.
+Yours in the Master's cause, - (Rev.) M. Cleaver, State Evangelist, Mill Creek, Mo.